isc-projects/bind9/doc/arm/reference.rst

-enables the name server to listen for standard DNS queries on port 53 of any IPv6 addresses and on port 1234 of IPv6 addresses that are not in the prefix 2001:db8::/32, and for DNS-over-TLS connections on port 8853 of the address 2001:db8::100.
+enables the name server to listen for standard DNS queries on port 53 of any IPv6 addresses and on port 1234 of IPv6 addresses that are not in the prefix 2001:db8::/32, and for DNS-over-TLS connections on port 8853 of the address 2001:db8::100, using a TLS key and certificate specified in the a ``tls`` statement with the name ``example-tls``.

-To instruct the server not to listen on any IPv6 address, use:
+To instruct the server not to listen on any IPv6 addresses, use:

 ::